alexwlchan/alexwlchan.net/src/_drafts/upward-assignment.md

 ```

 So far, so sensible.
-This is the sort of useful debugging task that TracePoint is usually used for, and I think it’s cool that this sort of power is built into Ruby core.
+This is the sort of task that TracePoint is usually used for, and I think it’s cool that this sort of power is built into Ruby core.

 This power does have limits: it doesn't know the source code of the line that's about to run, which is pretty important for what we're doing: